-A casual happy hour will take place on Friday at 7 p.m., just perfect for networking with fellow conference-goers.
-The schedule is packed with hands-on, outdoor workshops from 8:30 a.m. to 6 p.m.; nature preschool visits will take place Sunday morning along with an optional white water rafting trip on the French Broad River!
+A casual happy hour will take place on Friday from 5-7 p.m., just perfect for networking with fellow conference-goers.
+The schedule is packed with hands-on, outdoor workshops; nature preschool visits will take place Sunday morning along with an optional white water rafting trip on the French Broad River!

 Developing a Mindful Forest Program for Young Children

 There were steep hills to climb with beautiful summits and dark, stormy days that usually ended in rainbows.
 Follow the path we traveled as we discovered how to make nature education accessible to student groups of varied ages and stages.
 Identify the resources available as you strive to nurture your students' connections with the natural world.

 Woodson Branch Nature School

 This workshop is set in the woods where Woodson Branch Nature School Teachers provide hands-on learning experiences for teachers about teaching and sharing the natural world with children in groups.
 They provide access to tried and true resources that they use every day.
 You are sure to leave inspired and equipped to take your classroom outside!

 Monica French, Wild Haven/Baltimore City Recreation and Parks